idia640/presentations/week10/PITCHME.md

  The fictitious story given to the "teachers" was that the experiment was intended to explore the effects of punishment for incorrect responses on learning behavior.

-1955 study - a man could increase by 350% the number of pedestrians who would follow him across a street if he were wearing a suit and time (mark of authority)
+1955 study - a man could increase by 350% the number of pedestrians who would follow him across a street if he were wearing a suit and time (mark of authority).

-4 out of 5 doctors
+4 out of 5 doctors...

 Robert Young commercials for decaf coffee